Planet A’s Lena Thiede on bringing rigorous science to climate VC: ‘It's still the Wild West’

 Thiede hopes Planet A’s philosophy will challenge climate tech investors and founders to raise their standards.

-By integrating rigorous assessments from the outset, Planet A aims to avoid greenwashing and make sure its portfolio genuinely advances climate solutions.
+By integrating rigorous assessments from the outset, Planet A aims to avoid greenwashing and make sure its portfolio genuinely advances climate solutions – and that doesn't just mean lower carbon emissions.

 The venture capital firm has made 38 investments since its launch, backing startups such as AUAR, which makes energy-efficient, modular homes, and PulseTrain, which is working on batteries that store renewable energy more efficiently.